Symptoms & Causes

 A vaginal yeast infection, known as thrush or vaginal candidiasis, is caused by a fungus called Candida.
 Candida is a part of your vaginal microflora, along with bacteria.
 When the balance between yeast and bacteria is disturbed, yeast overgrows causing unpleasant symptoms.

-5 most common signs of vaginal yeast infection:
+5 most common signs of a vaginal yeast infection:

 - Your vagina and vulva become red, itchy and swollen